Image

 Week of Diversity in STEM Art Contest

-It's time for a new Diversity in STEM Art Contest!
-Help us to celebrate the contributions that individuals from diverse walks of life have made to the disciplines of science, technology, engineering, and mathematics (STEM).
-Submit your artistic contribution to be exhibited as part of the Diversity in STEM festivities during the week of February 5-9, 2024.
-Any artistic medium that could be displayed on either an easel or a tabletop is welcome.
-Cash prizes will be awarded!
+Last winter we held our annual Diversity in STEM Art Contest!
+We celebrated the contributions that individuals from diverse walks of life have made to the disciplines of science, technology, engineering, and mathematics (STEM).
+Artistic contributions were exhibited as part of the Diversity in STEM festivities during the week of February 5-9, 2024.
+Any artistic medium that could be displayed on either an easel or a tabletop was welcome and cash prizes were awarded!

 Contest guidelines: